Heavy Equipment Asset Recovery: Why It Matters and the Best Channels to Use

 It also supports innovation within maintenance or R&D teams that can creatively reapply existing equipment to meet evolving needs.

-Note: Repurposing is not the most profitable recovery method, but it becomes viable when other channels — such as resale, liquidation and redeployment— are not feasible.
+Note: Repurposing is not the most profitable recovery method, but it becomes viable when other channels — such as resale, liquidation, and redeployment— are not feasible.
 It ensures equipment continues to add value internally instead of sitting unused.

 8. Recycling & Scrap Recovery